asam-ev/.github/profile/README.md

 ## ASAM projects

 Here are quick-links to the ASAM projects and their repositories.
-More information can be found in the [documentation](https://www.asam.net/active-projects/projects/).
+More information about acitve projects can be found on our webpage [www.asam.net](https://www.asam.net/active-projects/projects/).

 ### ASAM quality checker framework